-- 20A.45[(1) No non-banking financial company shall contribute to the capital of a partnership firm or become a partner of such firm. - (2) A non-banking financial company, which had already contributed to the capital of a partnership firm or was a partner of a partnership firm shall seek early retirement from the partnership firm.] - (3) 46 [In this connection it is further clarified that; - a) Partnership firms mentioned above will also include Limited Liability Partnerships (LLPs). - b) Further, the aforesaid prohibition will also be applicable with respect to Association of persons; these being similar in nature to partnership firms
+- 26. (1) No non-banking financial company shall contribute to the capital of a partnership firm or become a partner of such firm. - (2) A non-banking financial company, which had already contributed to the capital of a partnership firm or was a partner of a partnership firm shall seek early retirement from the partnership firm. - (3) In this connection it is further clarified that; - a) Partnership firms mentioned above shall also include Limited Liability Partnerships (LLPs). - b) Further, the aforesaid prohibition shall also be applicable to Association of persons, these being similar in nature to partnership firms

-NBFCs which had already contributed to the capital of a LLP / Association of persons or was a partner of a LLP / Association of persons are advised to seek early retirement from the LLP / Association of persons.]
+NBFCs which had already contributed to the capital of a LLP/ Association of persons or was a partner of a LLP or member of an Association of persons are advised to seek early retirement from the LLP / Association of persons.

-47 [Norms for restructuring of advances
+Norms for restructuring of advances

-Norms for restructuring of advances by NBFCs shall be on the lines of the norms specified by the Reserve Bank of India for banks as modified and set forth in Annex-IV.]
+27. Norms for restructuring of advances by NBFCs shall be on the lines of the norms specified by the Reserve Bank of India for banks as modified and set forth in Annex-III.